Eventual-Inc/Daft/docs/source/user_guide/basic_concepts/introduction.rst

 Introduction
 ============

-Daft is a data processing library that has two main classes:
+Daft is a distributed query engine with a DataFrame API.
+The two key concepts to Daft are:

-1. :class:`DataFrame <daft.DataFrame>`: a DataFrame consisting of rows and columns of data
+1. :class:`DataFrame <daft.DataFrame>`: a Table-like structure that represents rows and columns of data
-2. :class:`Expression <daft.expressions.Expression>`: an expression representing some (delayed) computation to execute on columns of data
+2. :class:`Expression <daft.expressions.Expression>`: a symbolic representation of computation that transforms columns of the DataFrame to a new one.

-With Daft, you create :class:`DataFrame <daft.DataFrame>` from a variety of sources (e.g. reading data from files or from Python dictionaries) and use :class:`Expression <daft.expressions.Expression>` to manipulate data in that DataFrame.
+With Daft, you create :class:`DataFrame <daft.DataFrame>` from a variety of sources (e.g. reading data from files, data catalogs or from Python dictionaries) and use :class:`Expression <daft.expressions.Expression>` to manipulate data in that DataFrame.
 Let's take a closer look at these two abstractions!

 DataFrame
 ---------